denis-trofimov/academic-kickstart/content/privacy.md

   - right-sidebar

 ---
-# <span style="font-weight: 400;">Computer Vision and Machine Learning in Iris Recognition</span>
+# <span style="font-weight: 400;">Python Courses Mentor Blog</span>

 # <span style="font-weight: 400;">Privacy Policy</span>

 <span style="font-weight: 400;">Effective date: June 07, 2018</span>

-<span style="font-weight: 400;">Computer Vision and Machine Learning in Iris Recognition (&#8220;us&#8221;, &#8220;we&#8221;, or &#8220;our&#8221;) operates the http://3.120.115.232 website (the &#8220;Service&#8221;).</span>
+<span style="font-weight: 400;">Python Courses Mentor Blog (&#8220;us&#8221;, &#8220;we&#8221;, or &#8220;our&#8221;) operates the https://denis-trofimov.github.io website (the &#8220;Service&#8221;).</span>

 <span style="font-weight: 400;">This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.
-This Privacy Policy for Computer Vision and Machine Learning in Iris Recognition is powered by </span>[<span style="font-weight: 400;">TermsFeed</span>][1]<span style="font-weight: 400;">.</span>
+This Privacy Policy for Python Courses Mentor Blog is powered by </span>[<span style="font-weight: 400;">TermsFeed</span>][1]<span style="font-weight: 400;">.</span>

 <span style="font-weight: 400;">We use your data to provide and improve the Service.
 By using the Service, you agree to the collection and use of information in accordance with this policy.
-Unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, accessible from http://3.120.115.232</span>
+Unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, accessible from https://denis-trofimov.github.io</span>

 ## <span style="font-weight: 400;">Information Collection And Use</span>